-Sign up for our Webinars or listen to a Recording
+Sign-up for one of our webinars or listen to a recording

 - Translating with Language Studio

 - Integrating with your TMS Platform and Editing Tools